nullplatform/technology-templates-sample-api/README.md

 We're going use [nullplatform](https://www.nullplatform.com) to:

 * Create Github repository based on this template.
-* Setup CI & Building pipeline that runs tests, produces a Docker image and pushes it to ECR.
+* Setup CI & Building pipeline.
 * Create the necessary infrastructure to release the application to production.
 * Configure the application using environment variables.
 * Browse and search application logs.